jeffcharles/javy/README.md

 $ cargo install --path crates/cli
 ```

+If you would like faster builds for the CLI, you can disable LTO (link time optimization) by setting the `CARGO_PROFILE_RELEASE_LTO` environment variable to `off`.

 ## Using Javy

 Pre-compiled binaries of the Javy CLI can be found on [the releases page](https://github.com/bytecodealliance/javy/releases).